JamesMitofsky/JamesMitofsky/README.md

 <h1>I'm looking for work 👋</h1>

 👨‍💻 I love web development, and I have 3 years experience with modern HTML, CSS, and Javascript.
-I love the [JAMstack](https://jamstack.org/) but have also enjoyed deploying projects using serverless databases, browser extensions, and serverless functions.
+The [JAMstack](https://jamstack.org/) is my primary space, but I've enjoyed writing projects that use serverless databases, browser extensions, and serverless functions.

-📚I love learning, and I love working with people.
+📚 Learning is my passion, and working with others animates this feeling.
 I've built projects for students, my university, and — the most exigent client — my family.

 🎓 I'm in the 4th year of a Political Science BA with a concentration on voting rights, and I have a background in publishing research with Tufts, so I'm no stranger to diagnosing problems.